knulli-cfw/knulli.org/docs/play/update.md

     * **Rename** `batocera.update` to `batocera`.
 5. Reboot the device, and the update will begin automatically.

-## Re-creating contents of the `system` folder

-!!! danger "Re-creating the `system` folder"
+!!! danger "Re-creating default settings"

-     **Usually**, KNULLI updates will **NOT** require you to re-create your entire `system` folder.
-Re-creating the `system` folder corresponds to **resetting to factory defaults**.
-Consequently, it will force you to **re-configure a lot of settings manually** since they will be gone afterwards!
-Do **NOT** do this, unless you are absolutely sure it is required.
+     **Usually**, KNULLI updates will **NOT** require you to re-create neither a single configuration file nor your entire `system` folder.
+However, in **VERY rare cases** it might be required to adapt your configuration to new KNULLI default settings.
+In those cases, the easiest way is to reset to factory settings, either by re-creating single files or sometimes the entire `system` folder.
+You can learn more about it in the [Reset to factory settings](../../configure/reset-to-factory-settings) section, however, do **NOT** do this, unless you are absolutely sure it is required!

-As you might already know, **all your settings** are stored in your `userdata/system` folder as explained in the [Game Storage](../add-games/game-storage) section.
-In some **VERY rare cases**, it might be required to adapt your settings to new KNULLI defaults by **replacing/updating some files** in that `system` folder after you installed an update.
-The easiest way to achieve that is by just **removing** either the respective files **or** the entire folder.
-During the next boot, KNULLI will replace all the missing files with new files which contain the default settings.

-If you want or need to re-create a configuration file (or the entire `system` folder) with default settings, access your `userdata` folder the same way you always access it.
-We **strongly suggest** that you **rename** the `system` folder **or** the files you want to replace by adding a suffix like `.bak` (e.g., rename from `system` to `system.bak`)

-Afterwards, reboot your KNULLI device.
-It will re-create the missing files and folders from KNULLI defaults.
-Now, you can either re-configure all your settings via the EmulationStation GUI or you can hand-pick configuration details by comparing your old settings (`.bak`) with the new ones.